What we treat

 Weight loss and alcohol

 Raising a glass now and again probably won’t have much of an impact on your weight.
 But because alcoholic drinks tend to be high in calories, enjoying them more regularly might.
-Moderate drinking also tends to enhance appetite —which could lead you to eat more.
+Moderate drinking can also increase appetite, which may lead you to eat more.
+Overall, this can cause a gradual increase in calorie intake, shifting your energy balance toward a plateau rather than continued weight loss.

 Finally, having a few drinks can mess with your sleep, which also influences weight loss (more on that below).